BinaryBirds/swift-plugins/README.md

 Usage: `swift package --disable-sandbox run-clean`

 ### RunOpenApiServerPlugin
 This plugin serves the OpenAPI documentation using an Nginx server.
+This try to run inside a Docker container.

+Optional parameters:

+- `-n` : add a custom identifier for the container, the default is `openapi-server`
+- `-p` : add a custom port to bind it to the container, the default is `8888:80`

 Usage: `swift package --disable-sandbox run-openapi-server`

 ### RunSwiftFormatPlugin
-This plugin formats Swift code using the swift-format tool.
+This plugin checks/formats Swift code using the swift-format tool.
 It runs the tool on all Swift files in the repository, optionally fixing some of the issues if the `--fix` argument is provided.

-Usage: `swift package --disable-sandbox run-swift-format` or `swift package--disable-sandbox run-swift-format --fix` for fixing
+Usage: `swift package --disable-sandbox run-swift-format` for run lint or `swift package--disable-sandbox run-swift-format --fix` for fixing

 ## Makefile